dhanushv2000/Online-survey-system/README.md

 The main objective of this project is to provide a platform where the surveys are created ,approved and are being conducted .
-This software helps to store the data collected through the survey in which the survey maker(Client) and the HR will be able to make the report of the surveyed survey by the Users.This software makes the Clients to fulfill their research purposes,opinion of the common people etc.Survey is the very common mode of people to get the information from others and the ideas about of people .
+This software helps to store the data collected through the survey in which the survey maker(Client) and the HR will be able to make the report of the survey.
+This software allows Clients to fulfill their research purposes, gather opinions of the common issues and etc. Survey\quiz is the very common mode to learn about people and ideas.
-Since random surveys are not being accepted, the HR department checks the worth and quality of the survey and approves the survey to collect information through it or it rejects the survey.While the survey quality of approval or rejection is being notified to HR and survey Maker through an email from the system.User here has a simple role of attempting the survey and viewing his response for that survey and can update his details.
+Since random surveys are not being accepted, the HR department checks the worth and quality of the survey or it rejects the survey.
+While the survey quality of approval or rejection is being notified to HR and survey Maker through an email from the system.
+User here has a simple role of attempting the survey and viewing his response for that survey and can update his details.